 All teacher preparation programs offered by the School of Education are approved by the New Jersey State Department of Education using standards of the National Association of State Directors of Teacher Education and Certification (NASDTEC).
-In addition, teacher preparation programs are accredited bv the National Council for the Accreditation of Teacher Education (NCATE), the highest accreditation possible in teacher education.
+In addition, teacher preparation programs are accredited National Council for bv the the Teacher Education Accreditation of

+(NCATE), the highest accreditation possible in teacher education.
 This helps our graduates as they seek employment nationwide.

 In the United States nearly 1,500 colleges and universities offer teacher education but only about 588 are NCATE accredited.
 In New Jersey only eight of about 25 colleges and universities have NCATE accreditation; Rider is the first private institution in New Jersey to do so.
+The institutional pass rate for Title II assessment of program completers in the School of Education for 2003-04 is 98%.

 At the undergraduate level, the School of Education offers three degree programs.
-The degrees are: (1) B.S. in Education, with a major in comprehensive business education; (2) B.A. in Elementary Education, with a major in elementary education (including minors in early childhood education and special education); (3) B.A. in Secondary Education, with majors in English, mathematics, science, social studies, and world language (French, German, Spanish).
+The degrees are: (1) B.S. in Education, with a major in comprehensive business education; (2) B.A. in Elementary Education, with a major in elementary education (including minors in early childhood education, special education and middle school education); (3) B.A. in Secondary Education, with majors in English, mathematics, science, social studies, and world language (French, German, Spanish).